 Final Week Practice Plan, Error Log, and Stamina

 • Timed practice in the final week should simulate decision pressure without exhausting the candidate.

-• The error log should capture why an answer was missed, not only which fact was missed.
+• The error log should capture WHY an answer was missed (miss type), not only which fact was missed.

-• A 3-hour, no-scheduled-break PSI session requires pacing, hydration planning, and mental reset practice.
+• A 3-hour, no-scheduled-break PSI session requires pacing math (about 65 seconds per question), hydration planning, and mental-reset practice.

 • Practice review should separate content gaps, misread stems, priority errors, scope errors, and second-guessing.

-• Stamina improves through full or partial timed blocks followed by focused review, not by endless untimed questions.
+• Stamina improves through full or partial timed blocks followed by focused review, not through endless untimed questions.

+Final Week Practice Plan, Error Log, and Stamina